donald-macritchie/holiday-cottages/README.md

 ### Sign In

-Returning users to the site will also have the abiolity to sign in to their account via the Sign In page.
+Returning users to the site will also have the ability to sign in to their account via the Sign In page.
 Here they will enter their username and password to be authenticated.
 If users have not yet created an account, there is a link to the sign up page they can follow.

 ![This is an image of the sign in page](./static/screenshots/signin-page.png)

 ### Profile

-User who have signed in to their accounts will be able to access their own profile in which they can view their User Details, User Booking and have the ability to logout of the account.
-These sections have been implements into a dropdown menu for users to navigate between.
+User who have signed in to their accounts will be able to access their own profile in which they can view their User Details, User Bookings and have the ability to logout of the account.
+These sections have been implemented into a dropdown menu for users to navigate between.

 ![This is an image of the profile page](./static/screenshots/profile-page.png)